HOW I PAINTED MY KITCHEN CABINETS

 At this point you can do a light sand if you really feel the need.
 As you know I hate sanding so I didn’t.
 The paint I LOVE to use in kitchens is from Benjamin Moore.
 It is called Advance.
 It is an alkyd paint but it is water clean up so it is amazing!
 It is also a self leveling paint which makes the finished product super smooth.

 Now that all of the doors are off you are probably wondering where I put them all to paint them.
 In the dining room of course!
 I used some plywood over my saw horses to create long work tables.
-My next secret is to use board games to put each under each door.
+My next secret is to use board games under each door.
 I’ve tried all sorts of things to raise up the doors but this works the best for me.
 The doors are nice and stable to paint.
 No wobbling!
 I can even roll the sides with no problem.

 Once you have applied the 2 coats of advance let the doors dry for a day or so.
 You can then pop the doors onto the hinges that are still attached to the cabinets.
 Easy peasy!